onqtam/headjack/docs/why/quotes_to_fix_later_with_internet.md

 Axelrod, R., and M. D. Cohen.
 (1999).
 Harnessing Complexity: Organizational Implications of a Scientific Frontier.
 Free Press

-Heylighen, F. (2004): "Mediator Evolution: a general scenario for the origin of dynamical hierarchies"
+Heylighen, F. (2004): "Mediator Evolution: a general scenario for the origin of dynamical hierarchies" Heylighen, F. (2006).
+Mediator Evolution: a general scenario for the origin of dynamical hierarchies.
+Worldviews, Science and Us.(Singapore: World Scientific).

 Corning, P.A.
 (1998).
 “The synergism hypothesis”: On the concept of synergy and its role in the evolution of complex systems.
 Journal of Social and Evolutionary Systems